FAQs .

 One way to answer this question is to say that we are professionals, and true professionals always put their clients’ interests first.
 As both a CFPCM (Certified Financial PlannerCM) professional and member of Financial Advice New Zealand, we’ve made a commitment to do this.

-Another way to answer the question is to say that we mostly get paid fees to manage investment portfolios.
+Another way to answer the question is to say that we get paid fees to manage investment portfolios.
 Rather than work for commission, where practicable we charge based on a funds-under-management basis, rebating any commission payable on investments to our clients.

 Commission of all kinds – related to insurance and KiwiSaver products only and where we feel it would benefit our clients – makes up a small portion of our total revenue, and is fully disclosed before any work is undertaken.

-Because we sometimes accept commission (related to KiwiSaver products only), we cannot describe ourselves as ‘independent’ in the true scene of the word.
-However, we work strictly in our clients’ interests, and generally charge costs based on a management of investment portfolios model for our work and rebating any investment commission.
+Yes, we work strictly in our clients’ interests, and generally charge costs based on a management of investment portfolios model for our work and rebating any investment commission.
 We do not charge additional brokerage on transitions, implementation fees or service fees, or accept any selling commission from product providers.
 We also have no ties to any bank, insurance company, KiwiSaver provider or other provider of financial products.

 That's it.
 Simple, fair and transparent.